SophieLangdon27/LDPC_SPARC/ldpc_jossy/README.md

 committed it for backup purposes.
 To follow the instructions in the white paper the original zip file must be used.

+At the time of using this I used Python 3.12.0, pip 23.2.1, pytest 8.2.1 and numpy 1.26.1
+NOTE: It did not work with a more recent version of numpy!!!!!

 # ldpc
 This package contains an implementation of encoders and decoders for the low-density parity-check (LDPC) codes